Protect Yourself Against Call Spoofing Scams

 Phone scams can also prey upon well-intentioned people.
 Disguised as a charity, they can trick charitable people into opening their pocketbooks for a cause that does not exist.
 Be cautious of any “charities” with which you are not familiar if they are contacting you.
 When in doubt, hang up and call the charity's direct line yourself.

-Tips to Spot a Fraudulent Phone Call
+How to Spot a Fraudulent Phone Call

 It can be tricky to identify whether or not a call is bogus.
-However, there are some common tactics that will help you identify that call a call might be a fraud.
+However, there are some common tactics that will help you identify that a call might be a fraud.
 Be careful anytime you experience any of the following scenarios:

 • Caller demands immediate payment